MEngSc Food Engineering FT

 Graduate Taught (level 9 nfq, credits 90)

-- This Masters is delivered by a highly research intensive School, comprising a European Research Council Fellow and six Marie Curie Fellowships.
+- This master is delivered by a highly research-intensive School, comprising a European Research Council Fellow and six Marie Curie Fellowships.

 - Two Professors, Sun and O'Donnell, are in the world's top one percent of the most cited scientists in their field.

 Who should apply?

 International (Non-EEA) applicants currently residing outside of the EEA Region.
 Yes

 The programme will be of particular interest to graduates in Engineering, Science and related disciplines who are interested in food and bioprocess engineering, risk assessment, process development, process control, advanced manufacturing systems and associated environmental issues.